Here Is What I See

 Pointing is different.
 I've noticed something.
 I'm describing it as precisely as I can.
 You look where I'm pointing.
 You either see it or you don't.

 There's no hierarchy.
 I'm beside you, not above you.
 We're both looking at the same thing.
 There's no opposition.
 I'm not trying to move you anywhere.
 I'm trying to share a vantage point.
+The goal is to point at something you might already half-see so you can recognize it clearly.
+Not transmission of knowledge.
+Joint observation of a pattern.

 This mode can fail.
 If I point and you look and you don't see it, the failure is mine.
 Either the pattern isn't there, or my pointing wasn't precise enough.
 There's no fallback to "trust me" or "study more."
 The mode is self-correcting because it's immediately checkable.